asmelko/jpdc23-artifact/README.md

 # Artifact Submission: cross-corr

-This is a repliaction package containing code and experimental results related to a JPDC paper titled: Efficient GPU-accelerated Parallel Cross-correlation.
+This is a replication package containing code and experimental results related to a JPDC paper titled: Efficient GPU-accelerated Parallel Cross-correlation.

 ## Overview

 The artifact comprises the following directories:

-* `benchmark` -- Benchmarking scripts.
+* `benchmark` -- benchmarking scripts
-* `plots` -- Plotting scripts.
+* `plots` -- scripts for generating results plots
-* `repo` -- CUDA implementation of cross-correlation.
-It contains 2 subdirectories --- the main `cross-corr` repository containing all the kernel source files and its copy `one-to-one-s` with modified one-to-one grouped-overlap kernels to fully saturate GPU for specific micro-benchmarks.
+* `repo` -- the CUDA implementation of cross-correlation
+  - `cross-corr` -- main codebase containing all the kernel source files
+  - `one-to-one-s` -- a copy of the codebase with modified one-to-one grouped-overlap kernels to fully saturate GPU for specific micro-benchmarks
-* `data-plots` -- The directory containing plots either directly present in the paper or just mentioned due to the page limit.
-The directory also contains csv measurements files that generated the plots.
+* `results` -- containing plots (including those that were not published in the paper due to the page limit) and CSV data files with measurements (that were used to generate the plots)

 ## Detailed artifact contents